pacificclimate/pdp/doc/source/faq.rst

 map), the data are contiguous in storage and can be accessed quickly together in mere milliseconds.
 However, if you want to read a timeseries for all timesteps at a single grid cell (or a small subset of grid cells) the access pattern is non-optimal and very slow.
-I could take seconds to minutes.
+It could take seconds to minutes.

 What kind of performance can you expect?
 As of this writing, when